Asian swamp eel: Uses

+In addition to being useful as a food.
+This species of eel is also often released into natural water resources in Thailand.
+According to the belief of the Thai people that it will help to end suffering and sorrow, or as a merit as releasing other fish or other aquatic animals such as climbing perch (Anabas testudineus), striped snakehead (Channa striata), Chinese edible frog (Hoplobatrachus rugulosus), pond snail (Filopaludina martensi) etc.

 Conservation

 Asian swamp eels might pose a future threat to the environment of Everglades National Park, although preliminary studies reported no deleterious ecological effects in Florida.
 However, more recent studies in the Everglades do show several species faced precipitous declines after the introduction of swamp eels.
 Two crayfish became nearly absent from areas with swamp eels, and other species of fish also saw significant declines.
 The United States Geological Survey has used several methods to control the M. albus population here.
 They discourage catching and transporting the eel.
 Water-management structures near established swamp eel populations are not being opened to prevent or at least retard dispersal, particularly into the waters of the park.
 Adult and juvenile swamp eels are air-breathers, while young absorb oxygen directly through the skin.
 As such, standard fish poisons or piscicides (e.g., rotenone and antimycin A) that are transmitted across the gill membrane may not be effective.
 Serial pesticide dilutions of antimycin-A were tested and found to be innocuous.
 No changes in morbidity and mortality were observed.
 The fish in the United States likely originate from a different areas in Asia, and are slightly different in characteristics.